1. Your Boss

 By doing this you may be able to stop headaches before they start.
 The best strategy is to keep a headache diary.
 Every day, note the foods you eat, stressful events, weather changes, and physical activity.
 Whenever you have a headache, jot down the time it starts and stops.
 This will help you find patterns so you can avoid your triggers.

 Many people find that they’re more prepared to manage migraines or tension headaches by taming stress.
 You can’t control everything, but you can change how you respond to the things that concern you.
 Look into classes or read a book on stress management, meditation, or massage.
 Anything healthy that helps you relax, problem-solve, and recharge is worth a try.

 Exercise is a powerful stress reliever.
 You can do anything you like.
 Walking is a great choice.
 When you walk, the swinging motion of your arms tends to relax the muscles in your neck and shoulders.
 Breaking up those knots gets at the root of some headaches.

 Eat Regular Meals

 No more hunger headaches!
 Eating good-for-you meals throughout the day (with smaller portions, so you don’t eat too much) will keep your blood sugar on an even keel.
 Try to pair a protein with a complex carbohydrate, such as peanut butter on whole-grain bread or a chicken breast with brown rice.
 Also, sip enough fluids, since dehydration can also give you a headache.

 For more surprising headache triggers, go to the next slide.

-This combines exercise and education to reduce pain and improve range of motion.
-If you get tension headaches, physical therapy may help relax your neck muscles and teach you to form new habits that lead to better posture.
+Your physical therapist will show you exercises to strengthen you and work on your flexibility so you can move better.
+If you get tension headaches, physical therapy will help relax your neck muscles and give you new habits that lead to better posture.

 When to See a Doctor